Updated for 2021

 As for EMF emission, our contention is that induction technology is completely safe, and does not cause harm to humans.
 However, this is a complex and highly controversial topic.
 So much so that rational kitchen decided it required a more in-depth discussion.

-So for us, the upshot is this: If you have a gas line, you have a difficult decision to make.
+So the upshot is this: If you have a gas line, you have a harder decision to make.
 If you do not have a gas line, induction is a no-brainer!

 Which Induction Cooktops Are Best?

 Again, this is largely a matter of preference.
 We give our favorites and explain why we picked them--but maybe you have different needs and preferences.
 If so, ask your questions in the comments section below, do some more Google searching, or go to an appliance dealer and try some out in person.